linq2db/linq2db/Source/LinqToDB/Sql/Readme.md

 }
 ```

-Additionally, you may write Server-Specific patterns as needed.
-Take the example of checking if a VARCHAR value is convertable to a positive Integer and is not a decimal value.
+Additionally, you may write server-specific patterns as needed.
+Take the example of checking if a VARCHAR value is convertable to a positive integer and is not a decimal value.
 In SQL Server, you can do this with some clever use of `ISNUMERIC`.
 However, in SQLite, the only reliable way to do so is with GLOB.
 The below example shows how you can specify provider-specifc usages.

 ```
 using Linq2db;